victor7stepanov/react-quiz-app/README.md

-# React Quiz App
+# Quiz App

+The app created for working with quiz

+Implemented features: authorization, registration, logout, quiz creating, quiz solving

-Used technologies and tools: CSS, React.js, WebStorm, Git, Firebase (for hosting).
+Used technologies and tools: React.js, Redux, WebStorm, Git, Firebase (for hosting)